dnsimple/dnsimple-support/content/articles/integrated-dns-providers.markdown

 ---
-title: Integrated DNS Providers
+title: Integrated DNS Providers at DNSimple
-excerpt: Link an integrated DNS provider to your DNSimple account to manage zones at other authoritative DNS providers within DNSimple.
+excerpt: Link an integrated DNS provider to your DNSimple account to synchronize, manage, and view zones at other authoritative DNS providers within DNSimple.
 categories:
 - DNS
 - Integrations